Join Our High Demand, CACREP Accredited Mental Health Counseling Program

-With a Master’s Degree in Clinical Mental Health, you might work in many different environments as a Clinical Mental Health Counselor, reaching people on a very personal level to assist them in understanding themselves.
+With a Master’s Degree in Clinical Mental Health Counseling, you might work in many different environments as a Clinical Mental Health Counselor, reaching people on a very personal level to assist them in understanding themselves.
 In this rewarding career, you can help others to reach important goals and improve their quality of life.
-The high quality of Hodges’ Clinical Mental Health Counseling Degree is assured by CACREP Accreditation and supports a more seamless pathway to state licensure. by guiding them to experience a greater sense of self and realize how their past life experiences affect them today.
+CACREP Accreditation helps ensure the high quality of Hodges’ Clinical Mental Health Counseling Degree and supports a more seamless pathway to state licensure.

-Additionally, Hodges is one of the few colleges and universities in Florida offering the CACREP Accredited Clinical Mental Health Counseling Degree.
+Additionally, Hodges is one of the few colleges and universities in Florida offering a CACREP Accredited Clinical Mental Health Counseling Degree.

 Did you know that Mental Health Support is one of the Fastest Growing Fields according to the Bureau of Labor Statistics?
 Choosing the opportunity to use your compassion and understanding in a career can benefit you since employment in the counseling profession is projected to grow 20% over the next 8 years.

 - CACREP Accredited, which may allow for easier application for state licensing.

 - Counseling Degree offered in Online and/or Blended Format.

 - Careers in a Clinical Practice including as a Substance Abuse Counselor.